 - Depressed mood

-Typically it takes about 3-6 months to recover from subacute thyroiditis.
-However, some individuals with subacute thyroiditis – about 5% – may continue to experience symptoms of hypothyroidism for longer duration.
+Recovery time from Subacute Thyroiditis is about 3-6 months in most cases.
+However, some individuals – about 5% – may continue to experience symptoms of hypothyroidism for a longer duration.
 A few may even develop permanent hypothyroidism.
-That’s why it is important to continue to monitor your thyroid functions periodically.
+That’s why it’s important to continue to monitor your thyroid functions periodically.

 What Causes Subacute Thyroiditis?

-The cause of subacute thyroiditis is an inflammation of the thyroid gland, secondary to an upper respiratory tract infection (URI), which causes structural damage to the thyroid gland.
+The cause of Subacute Thyroiditis is viral, usually an upper respiratory tract infection (URI) Consequently, there is structural damage to the thyroid gland.
 It’s like a tornado hitting a trailer park.

-Normally, the thyroid gland stores a large amount of thyroid hormones to be released in small quantities over a period of time.
+Normally, the thyroid gland stores a large amount of thyroid hormones and releases them in small quantities over a period of time.

-With the destruction of the gland caused by the tornado of subacute thyroiditis, the large quantities of the stored thyroid hormones gets released into the blood circulation.
+With the destruction of the gland caused by the tornado of Subacute Thyroiditis, the large quantities of the stored thyroid hormones get into the blood circulation.
 This causes the phase of hyperthyroidism.

 The thyroid hormones remain in circulation for a few weeks (6-12 weeks) and so does the phase of hyperthyroidism.